jpranaymartin/learning-laravel/laravel_notes.md

 ### Blade Fundamentals

-Blade allows regular HTML tags and structure.
+Blade allows regular HTML tags and control flow syntax.

 Special blocks:
 * `@yield('sectionName')` will be placed with any section in the extend-*ing* file marked by `@section('sectionName')...@endsection`.